egovernment/egovernment.github.io/_documentation/installation/development.markdown

 };
 ```

-For other eventual `env.js` settings you may check [Environemnt Configuration](/installation/enviroment) documentation.
+For other eventual `env.js` settings you may check [Environment Configuration](/installation/enviroment) documentation.

 ## 5. (Optional) Install image processing software